hrbrmstr/hgr/README.md

 `hgr` : Tools to Work with the 'Postlight' 'Mercury' 'API'

 Mercury takes any web article and returns only the relevant content — headline, author, body text, relevant images and more — free from any clutter.
+You need an API key which you can get from [here](https://mercury.postlight.com).

 The following functions are implemented: